Opatija: Landmarks

 Opatija is known for the Maiden with the seagull, a statue by Zvonko Car (1956), which is positioned on a promontory by the Juraj Šporer art pavilion.
 It has turned into one of symbols of Opatija.
 A gilded variant of the statue Madonna, that once stood here but was demolished by communists after the end of World War II, now stands in front of Saint Jacob's Church.

 The town park Angiolina contains many species of plants from all over the world.
 It has been protected since 1968.
 Close-by, vis-a-vis Hotel Imperial, stands the statue The Fountain - Helios and Selena, a work of the Austrian sculptor Hans Rathautsky from 1889.
 There is a 12 km-long promenade along the entire riviera, the Lungomare from Volosko, via Opatija, to Lovran and a 7 km-long forest path walk, the Šetalište Carmen Sylve, named after Elisabeth of Wied, Queen consort of Romania, widely known by her literary name of Carmen Sylva.

 Film location

-Several scenes of "The Legacy Run" have been shot in Opatija.
-The movie, in good part shot in the Opatija-Rijeka region, is the conceptual prequel of the international TV Series "Sport Crime".
+Several scenes of "The Legacy Run" were shot in Opatija.

+Sports

+NK Opatija is the city's professional association football club.
+It was founded in 1911 and currently plays in the First Football League, the country's second-tier league.

+The Opatija Circuit was a motorsport racetrack used between 1931 and 1977, including the Yugoslavian motorcycle Grand Prix.